Go backBecoming the Industry Leader

 Technological advancement and diversification

-Amoena has registered over 25 patent families and has a history rich in growth, technological advancements and diversification.
+Amoena has registered almost 20 patent families and has a history rich in growth, technological advancements and diversification.

 Here’s a glimpse at some of our proudest moments.